Spencer Robbins, 93, passes away but leaves an enduring High Country legacy

-BLOWING ROCK — Spencer Robbins, 93, a luminary in High Country tourism and real estate development like few others except his brothers, passed away Friday, Nov.
+Spencer Robbins, 93, a luminary in High Country tourism and real estate development like few others, excepting his brothers, passed away Friday, Nov.
 13, at Watauga Medical Center.

 Robbins, with brothers Grover Jr., and Harry, was a central figure in the development of Tweetsie Railroad in Blowing Rock, in addition to leading to the real estate and private membership developments at Hound Ears, south of Boone, and Elk River, near Banner Elk.